george-of-croton/MelWaysMapper/README.md

 ### Routes
 Routes are kept under /routes/index.js

-The only route you can expected to be called is 'coords/first/:lat/:lng/:level/:centreLat/:centreLng'.
+The only route you can expect to be called is 'coords/first/:lat/:lng/:level/:centreLat/:centreLng'.

 This route begins with 'first' because it is the first route to be called by the client.
 This route constructs a new URL from the request parameters provided by the client.